LED vs CFL bulbs.

 LED vs. CFL Bulbs: Which Is More Energy-Efficient?

 Confused about choosing between CFL bulbs vs. LED bulbs?
-Since 2014, government regulations have been pushing consumers to replace familiar incandescent light bulbs with more energy-efficient compact fluorescent lamp (CFL) and light-emitting diode (LED) bulbs.
+Since 2014, government regulations have been pushing consumers to replace familiar incandescent light bulbs with more energy-efficient compact fluorescent lamps (CFL) and light-emitting diode (LED) bulbs, but which is better?

 Advances in both CFL and LED technologies have expanded consumer choice — yet make evaluating your options a little more complex.
 Knowing how different kinds of light bulbs stack up against each other will help you not only get the right lighting for any given space but also save energy in the process.